 - Storytelling.
 Video gives you a chance to tell a story.
 Stories create an emotional response.
 People make some of their most important decisions based on how they feel about a product or service—not necessarily on price or any other metric.

-- Reduce Bounce, Increase Time On Page.
+- Reduce Bounce, Increase Time on Page.
 Videos on your website encourage people to stay longer on your site.
-The longer they stay, the better chance you have to convert them to paying customers.
+The longer they stay, the better chance you have of converting them to paying customers.
 In other words, the value of video isn’t just about the content in the video; it’s also about boosting engagement from your site visitors.

 - Good for SEO.
 Google prioritizes websites with video.
 Even if you’re already ranking high, it’ll help you stay there, and you’ll appear in more searches.